eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">PPNot_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 The common set of information to be notified about a PID Provider SHALL include at least: 1.
 Identification data: i.
 MS/Country of establishment, ii.
 Name as registered in an official record, iii.
 Where applicable: a.
 A business registration number from an official record, b.
 Identification data from that official record.
 2. PID Provider trust anchors, i.e., public keys and name as per point 1) ii) above, supporting the authentication of PIDs issued by the PID Provider, 3.
-Trust anchors of Access Certificate Authorities for PID Providers, i.e., public keys and CA name, supporting the authentication of the PID Provider by Wallet Units at the service supply point(s) listed per point 4. below.
-4. Service supply point(s), i.e., the URL(s) at which a Wallet Unit can start the process of requesting and obtaining a PID.
+If applicable, trust anchors for PID revocation lists, i.e., public keys and name supporting the authentication of any Attestation Status Lists or Attestation Revocation Lists used to revoke PIDs issued by the PID Provider.
+4. Trust anchors of Access Certificate Authorities for PID Providers, i.e., public keys and CA name, supporting the authentication of the PID Provider by Wallet Units at the service supply point(s) listed per point  5. below.
+5. Service supply point(s), i.e., the URL(s) at which a Wallet Unit can start the process of requesting and obtaining a PID.
+6. If applicable, the URL at which Relying Parties and other entities can retrieve the relevant Attestation Status Lists or Attestation Revocation Lists.

-*Note: a) Relating to point 3. above: PID Provider Access Certificate Authority trust anchors are notified separately from the Access Certificate Authority for Relying Parties (see Section G below), since PID Providers are -legally speaking- not Relying Parties. b) For the concept of an Access Certificate Authority, see also [[Topic 27](./annex-2.02-high-level-requirements-by-topic.md#a2316-topic-27-registration-of-pid-providers-providers-of-qeaas-pub-eaas-and-non-qualified-eaas-and-relying-parties)] and [Section 6.3.2 of the ARF main document](../../architecture-and-reference-framework-main.md#632-pid-provider-or-attestation-provider-registration-and-notification).*
+*Note: a) Regarding point 3 above, see section 6.3.2.4 of the ARF main document. b) Relating to point 4: PID Provider Access Certificate Authority trust anchors are notified separately from the Access Certificate Authority for Relying Parties (see Section G below), since PID Providers are -legally speaking- not Relying Parties. b) For the concept of an Access Certificate Authority, see also [Topic 27][topic-27]] and [Section 6.3.2 of the ARF main document][632-pid-provider-or-attestation-provider-registration-and-notification]. c) Regarding point 6: This could be the domain name only, as the full URL containing the ASL or ARL relevant for an individual PID will anyway be included in that PID.*

 </div>
 </div>